Masu'ot Yitzhak: History

 The settlers of Masu'ot Yitzhak rose to the challenge of living in the Judean Mountains, building homes and planting orchards.
 In 1948, Gush Etzion was captured by the Arab Legion.
 The residents of Kfar Etzion were massacred, and all other inhabitants of Gush Etzion, including the residents of Masu'ot Yitzhak, were captured and imprisoned in Jordan.

 After their return from captivity in 1949, the Masu'ot Yitzhak pioneers established a new moshav of the same name near Shafir, a region inhabited by the Philistines in biblical times.
-Shafir had served as a base for the southern front of the Israeli army during the 1948 war, and the land on which the new Masu'ot Yitzhak was founded had until shortly beforehand belonged to the depopulated Palestinian village of al-Sawafir al-Gharbiyya.
+Shafir had served as a base for the southern front of the Israeli army during the 1948 war, and the site at which the new Masu'ot Yitzhak was founded was located on the former lands of the depopulated Palestinian village of al-Sawafir al-Gharbiyya.

 Tzahali, a military preparatory program for religious girls, is based in Masu'ot Yitzhak.

 Economy

 The moshav economy is based on agriculture and industry.
 A reservoir was built 40 years ago to harness the winter flood waters of Nahal Lachish for farming.
 The water is used to irrigate 125 acre of avocado trees.